Megx02/BINF6251/final_project/CONCEPT.md

 ## Assumptions
 + All sequences contain only A, C, G and T and they are uppercase.
 + Sequences are of lengths that are mutliples of 3.
-+ Distribution of codons for not adapted state is uniform (1/64)
++ Distribution of codons for not adapted state is uniform (1/64).
++ Start, emission and transition probabilities are normalized.

 # Detailed Pseudocode
 ```